rafaelmgr12/ccwc-tool/README.md

 Welcome to the `ccwc` tool!
 This project is a Go implementation of the classic Unix `wc` (word count) command-line tool, designed to work on Windows, macOS, and Linux.
 Like its sibling `wc`, `ccwc` is used to count bytes, characters, words, and lines in files or from standard input.

+The `ccwc-tool` was developed as a modern, cross-platform alternative with several key motivations driving its design:

+- **Cross-platform Compatibility**:

+    Designed to work seamlessly on Windows, macOS, and Linux.
+Go's portability ensures the tool runs efficiently on any platform without dependency issues, making it ideal for developers and system administrators who work across diverse environments.

+- **Lightweight and Efficient**:

+    Written in Go, `ccwc-tool` takes advantage of Go’s lightweight, statically compiled binaries and high performance.
+It operates quickly with minimal system overhead, making it suitable for high-performance environments where resource efficiency is crucial.

+- **Enhanced Usability**:

+    While maintaining the core functionalities of `wc`, `ccwc-tool` introduces additional input methods (like reading from standard input) and provides more intuitive flag handling, offering a simple yet powerful utility for analyzing text files on various operating systems.

+- **Extendibility**:

+    Its simple and modular design makes `ccwc-tool` easy to extend and contribute to.
+Developers can add new features or improve performance, ensuring the tool evolves with the community's needs.

 ## Features

 - **Count Bytes (-c)**: Use the `c` flag to get the total number of bytes in a file.